Christophe Prazuck: General officer

-On 1 August 2009, Prazuck was nominated to the rank of contre-amiral (Counter-Admiral) and assumed, in August 2010, the commandment of Maritime Force of the Fusiliers Marins and Commandos (FORFUSCO) in Lorient.
+On 1 August 2009, Prazuck was nominated to the rank of contre-amiral (counter admiral) and assumed, in August 2010, the commandment of Maritime Force of the Fusiliers Marins and Commandos (FORFUSCO) in Lorient.

-Promoted to vice-amiral d’escadre (Squadron vice-admiral), he became, in August 2010, the director of military personnel of the French Navy and deputy chief of the general staff headquarters – Human resources – of the general staff headquarters of the French Navy (état-major de la Marine).
+Promoted to vice-amiral d'escadre (squadron vice-admiral), he became, in August 2010, the director of military personnel of the French Navy and deputy chief of the general staff headquarters – human resources – of the general staff headquarters of the French Navy (état-major de la Marine).

-By a Ministerial Council (Conseil des ministers) Decree decision on 6 July 2016, Prazuck was designated as Chief of Staff of the French Navy (Chef d'état-major de la Marine, CEMM) and was elevated to the rank designation of amiral, as of 12 July, by replacing Amiral Bernard Rogel, who had been promoted to Chief of the Military Staff of the President of the Republic (Chef d'État-Major du Président de la République).
+By a Council of Ministers decree on 6 July 2016, Prazuck was appointed Chief of Staff of the French Navy (Chef d'état-major de la Marine, CEMM) and was elevated to the rank designation of amiral, as of 12 July, by replacing Amiral Bernard Rogel, who had been promoted to Chief of the Military Staff of the President of the Republic (Chef d'état-major particulier du président de la République).

+Post-naval career

+Following his retirement from the French Navy in 2020, Prazuck was appointed director of the Institut de l'Océan at Sorbonne University in 2021.